-The book of Isaiah was written by a prophet living during the reign of Kings Uzziah, Jotham, Ahaz and Hezekiah, and brought a message of judgement and salvation.
+Study verses from the book of Isaiah, a prophet living during the reign of Kings Uzziah, Jotham, Ahaz, and Hezekiah, who brought a message of judgment and salvation.

 *This post contains affiliate links.
 Please see my full disclosure for details.